vvv214/vvv214.github.io/_pages/about.md

 My advisor is Prof. Ninghui Li.
 Before that, I obtained my Bachelor's degree in Software School, Fudan University, under the supervision of Prof. Yunlei Zhao.

 I am interested in data privacy.
 Specifically, I study Differential Privacy and Local Differential Privacy.

+**News** : I will attend CCS'18.
+See you in Toronto!

 Last updated: Aug.
 27th, 2018